Formula Feeding Guide and FAQs

 Put the cap over the teat and shake the bottle until all the powder is dissolved.

-Cool the bottle under cold running water (with the cap on) or leaving it to stand in a bowl of cold water.
+Cool the bottle under cold running water (with the cap on) or leave it to stand in a bowl of cold water.

 Test the temperature of the formula by dripping some onto the inside of your wrist – it should be warm or cool, but not hot.